Amzani/apidesk-sdk-test-def/docs/models/components/listleadsresponsevalue.md

 # ListLeadsResponseValue

-The actual value assigned to the custom field for a particular lead.
-This can vary in format depending on the field's intended use, such as a date, number, or text.
+The actual value assigned to the custom field for a lead.
+This can vary in type and content, depending on the custom field's definition, and is crucial for personalized data management in CRM applications.

 ## Supported Types